 Scroll farther down in the metadata window and you will see additional detailed information about the photo, including Camera Data and GPS data.

-Depending on how the original, out of the camera file was processed, don’t be surprised if you use more than one metadata viewing method and you find some time discrepancies.
-I used four different methods on the same photo above.
+Don’t be surprised if you use more than one metadata viewing method and you find a small time discrepancy.
+I used four different methods to get the metadata from the same photo.
 They all agree on the camera, the lens (or focal length), and the date of the photo, but not on the exact time the photo was created.
-They disagree by as much as 32 minutes.

 Metadata checked by iPhone: 11:42 am